The School Day

 Medication

 Only prescribed medicine is allowed in school.
-Non-prescribed medicine is not allowed.
+Non-prescribed medicine is not permitted.
 Please do not send your child into school with any medication to take themselves.

 For all medication held in school the School Office must have either